A critique of Analytic Idealism

 There is nothing to mind beyond these vibrations, and thus nothing to mind beyond experience.
 If, then, the medium of mind was to stop vibrating, and thus there was no experience, then mind would in a meaningful sense cease to exist, at least until the vibrations resumed.

-Nevertheless, the other intrinsic property of the medium of mind is its basic, core selfhood, the “undressed, naked, ‘amorphous I’” (p.
-198, WMIB).
+Nevertheless, the other intrinsic property of the medium of mind is its basic, core selfhood, the “undressed, naked, ‘amorphous I’” (page 198 of WMIB).

 Via complex, dynamic structures into which the vibrations have formed, personal minds, including our own, have dissociated (“decombined” more typically in the broader literature) from it.
 Each of these (each of us) consists in only the proper subset of vibrations that has so been structured, and is referred to as a psyche or, borrowing again from psychiatric terminology with respect to dissociative identity disorder (DID), as an alter.
 (A side note for those unaware: DID was formerly known as multiple personality disorder (MPD).)

-The subject of all psyches is nevertheless identical: the referent of every “I” is “the sole subject of existence” (p.
-198, WMIB); that is to say that the universal mind's core selfhood is itself universal.
+The subject of all psyches is nevertheless identical: the referent of every “I” is “the sole subject of existence” (page 198 of WMIB); that is to say that the universal mind’s core selfhood is itself universal.
 All psyches are in this sense the same mind.

 Nevertheless, for each psyche, the subset of experience via which it dissociates is not all that exists, and, in this sense, despite affirming the existence of only a single subject of a single mind, Analytic Idealism denies solipsism, the theory that there is no reality beyond that of any given psyche (such as the reader).